-Whether you’re feeling under the weather, suffering from pain or in need of treatment for a chronic condition, Altru’s primary care providers are you’re partners in health.
-Our family medicine, internal medicine and pediatric providers should be you’re first call when you’re not in tip-top shape.
+Whether you’re feeling under the weather, suffering from pain or in need of treatment for a chronic condition, Altru’s primary care providers are your partners in health.
+Our family medicine, internal medicine and pediatric providers should be your first call when you’re not in tip-top shape.
 They can start a treatment plan for these common conditions, among many others, and help guide you to specialists if needed.

 Note: This is not a complete list.